mallacha/middlecrest/tools/sqlite/README.txt

 Click on 'sqlite.cbp'

-Code::Blocks will open up and already have the appropriate files laid out.
+Code::Blocks will open and already have the appropriate files laid out.
 Hit the compile button.

-object file named 'sqlite.o' will be dumped into a obj/ directory.
-Move sqlite.o into this directory.
+object file named 'sqlite.o' will be dumped into an obj/ directory.
+Move sqlite.o into this directory (tools/sqlite) so it can be used by the rest of the project.